Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Modified differential equations

 \subsection{Example error analysis}

-Here we show and explain an example of non-smoothness giving rise to secular errors.
+Here we show and explain an example of {a finite DCO $K$} giving rise to secular errors {in orbits}.
 This subsection can be omitted without loss of continuity.
 Consider the simple harmonic oscillator (SHO), with Hamiltonian,

-We are concerned in this work with chaotic orbits, but for this example, we use a periodic orbit.
+We are concerned in this work with chaotic orbits, but for this example, we {consider} a periodic orbit.
 We construct a hybrid integrator to solve this problem.
 This integrator was considered in \cite[Section 4.1]{H19}.
 The Hamiltonian is split into,

 The integrator is,

 $H_1$ is solved using Bulirsch--Stoer (as in \cite{H19}).
 Let $x = (q+2)/2$.
 If $x < 0$, $K(q) = 0$.
 If $x > 0$, $K(q) = 1$.
 Otherwise, $K(q) = x$.
 This $K$ is a $C^0$ function, so integrator \eqref{eq:shoint} is not symplectic, according to \cite{H19}.
 As in \cite{H19}, initially, $q = 1$ and $p = 0$. $h = P/100$, where the exact period is $P = 2 \pi$.
 The runtime is $t = 2 P$.
 The energy error as a function of time is plotted in Fig. \ref{fig:shodisc}.